 Remove battery.
-Use a trickle charger as needed. □ equipn Remove all loose gear and electronics from boat.
+Use a trickle charger as needed. □ equipm Remove all loose gear and electronics from boat.
 Inspect all nent for wear and damage.
 Store in a clean, dry environment. □ Enclos Remove drain plug.
-Clean drain plug hole of debris as needed e drain plug in plastic bag and tie to steering wheel. □ drainag Make sure bow is higher than stern to permit proper ge.
+Clean drain plug hole of debris as needed. e drain plug in plastic bag and tie to steering wheel. □ drainag Make sure bow is higher than stern to permit proper ge.
 Clean all upholstery and store so it breathes. □ on the Conduct a visual inspection to ensure boat is balanced properly trailer, cradle or blocks.
 Cover boat with appropriate cover.
 Tie down for protection ain, snow and/or wind.
 Prop up cover to provide propertion.
 Do not cover up the fuel vents.
 Drain the fresh water system per instructions in this chapter.
-Use sling locations for lifting boat via Chapter 12 drawing.
 TRAII LER Repack all wheel bearings per manufacturer's specifications. □ needed Check all trailer parts for excessive wear.
 Replace/refurbish as Use touch up paint on trailer as needed.
 Lubricate all moving parts as needed.
 Check all lighting and brakes (if applicable).

-TYPICAL FRESH WATER SYSTEM
+FRESH WATER SYSTEM